ionutpopa/N-S-D-Q/README.md

 # N-S-D-Q
-Not So Dumb Question but for mobile Android and iOS :iphone:
+Not So Dumb Question but for mobile Android :iphone:

 Under construction :construction: